Teddy22/CS-4320-Internet-Programming/README.md

-# CS-4320-Internet-Programming
-Python programming projects for CS 4320 (Kennesaw State University).
-Projects are based on python and Unix environments, as well as other web scripting languages.
+Internet Programming

 Client/Server Using Sockets

-Create two Python scripts: one a server; the other a client that will use the server.
-You will use the loan function module you created in the last assignment.
-Do not include those functions directly into your server code, but import them into the server.1
+Two Python scripts: one a server; the other a client that will use the server.

+The loan function module is used.

 Server

 The server will listen on port 12321.
-It will carry out loan computations using the functions you created in Assignment #1.
-Requests are in one of two formats:
+It will carry out loan computations using the loan module.

 Payment format: The request is a string beginning with capital ‘P’ and followed by an initial balance, a single space, an annual interest rate (in decimal), a single space and a number of months.
 Balance format: The request is a string beginning with capital ‘B” and followed by a month number, a single space, an initial balance, a single space, an annual interest rate (in decimal), a single space and the monthly payment